apache/druid/docs/content/ingestion/compaction.md

 - Roll-up: the output segment is rolled up only when `rollup` is set for all input segments.
 See [Roll-up](../ingestion/index.html#rollup) for more details.
 You can check that your segments are rolled up or not by using [Segment Metadata Queries](../querying/segmentmetadataquery.html#analysistypes).
-- Partitioning: The compaction task is a special form of native batch indexing task, so it always uses hash-based partitioning on the full set of dimensions.